DevAwizard/Born2BeRoot_Guide_by_anwu-yan/.github/README.md

 ❌​ REMEMBER do not use the same username for two different virtual machines.

-If not the following error message will appear:
+If not, the following error message will appear:

 ```bash